I2Tunimib/I2T-docs/docs/table-representation.md

 ---

 # Exchanged Data Format
-In the following section are described the data formats exchanged between client and server for reconciliation and extension requests.
+In the following section are described the data formats exchanged between client and server for reconciliation, extension and modification requests.
 The descriptions is presented in Typescript.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';